Houston Updates

 Figure 10

 For policy purposes, however, the Federal Reserve uses another measure of price change and inflation.
 It turns to the personal consumption expenditure (PCE) deflator from the national income accounts, with a methodology more trustworthy than the CPI.
 Alan Greenspan -- and many others -- have called the CPI a “deeply flawed” measure of price change.
-Further, the Fed excludes volatile oil and food prices from its price calculations because oil markets and crop failure are well out of the Fed’s span of control.
+Further, the Fed excludes volatile oil and food prices from its price calculations because oil markets and crop failure are well out of the Fed’s control.

 Figure 11